 When copy and paste isn’t working, you’ll quickly realize how important it is.
 The inability to quickly make copies of content, files, and folders can have a huge impact on your productivity.
 A restart might fix the issue, or you can quit Pboard and apps using Activity Monitor on Mac.
 Maybe it’s a matter of updating macOS.
 Hopefully, working through the solutions in our guide can help you.

-You can also save time with MacKeeper’s Find & Fix feature.
-It’ll automatically scan your Mac for issues and remedy them.
-In a matter of seconds, you can unclutter your Mac, remove malware, install updates, and more—letting you save time and effort, so you can focus on something more important.
+You can also save time with MacKeeper’s Premium Services feature.
+It’ll automatically connect you to one of our tech experts that will help you fix any of your Mac issues, letting you save time and effort, so you can focus on something more important.